Nick (Aagnik) Pant

 Using multi-scale modelling, I identified the detrimental role of degenerate carrier densities in causing the notorious hue-shift problem of nitride LEDs, where a green LED undesirably becomes blue with increasing current.
 I also showed that quantitative agreement with experiments requires considering many-body effects that are ignored by most commercial solvers.
 (AIP Advances 12, 125020 (2022))

-Computational discovery of AlN/GaN superlattices for power electronics
+Computational discovery of layered extreme power semiconductors

 Using state-of-the-art density-functional theory and many-body perturbation theory, I have predicted that atomically thin superlattices of AlN and GaN are the most promising technologically viable semiconductors for power devices, based on the modified Balifa figure of merit, because of their ultra-wide band gaps and high electron mobility.
 Such superlattices can be grown with MBE or MOVPE.
 (Appl.
 Phys.
 Lett.
 121, 032105 (2022))